ndsev/zserio-tutorial-cpp/README.md

 joe.setSalary(5000);
 joe.setRole(tutorial::Role::DEVELOPER);
 ```
-To be able to populate a list of skill, we need to declare a zserio object array template of type Experience:
+To be able to populate a list of skills, we need to declare a zserio object array template of type Experience:

 ```cpp
 zserio::ObjectArray<tutorial::Experience> skills;